danieljai/homelab/diagram/readme.md

 This project serves as a way to document my homelab journey and share insights into my technical skills and creativity.
 It combines my passion for system administration, networking, and modern computing practices.
 I hope it provides inspiration and sparks interesting conversations about homelab setups and network design.

 ![Homelab Network Diagram](92king_homelab.svg)

+## To-do list

+- Reverse proxy with SSL
+- Explore other ways to keep media player secure, using custom domain name while not exposing to public.
+- Minimalistic web server CT, capable of serving a web form to accept user input data and process it through Python trained ML model, returning the inference output.